-Usage Note 24301: How can I retrieve the program name that is currently running in batch or interactively?
+Usage Note 24301: How to retrieve the program name that is currently running in batch mode or interactively

 %put The current program is %sysfunc(getoption(sysin));

-If you are running interactively, then the following code retrieves the path and the name of the current program:
+If you are running SAS interactively, the following code retrieves the path and the name of the current program:

-/* NOTE: If more than one editor window is open the STOP statement will need to
+/* NOTE: If more than one editor window is open, then the STOP statement will need

 fileref for each editor window that is open.
 Removing the STOP allows